saratbarros/RoboFriends/README.md

 ## About this project
 Introduction to the popular Javascript framework - React.js.
 Learning folder structure, fundamentals, components and going indepth with HTML5 Semantic.
 Working with API's as JSON placeholder and searchable cards funtion.<br>
-- Branch named RoboFiends-React-Hooks is the same project but using React Hooks instead.
+- Branch named RoboFriends-React-Hooks is the same project but using React Hooks instead.